gsdenys/kong-plugin-amqp/README.md

 This section shows how to install this one in a built in kong docker image.

+1) Create a new folder and download the package 1.0.0 using command below.

+    ```sh
+    # Create a new Folder
+    $ mkdir kong-plugin-amqp
+    $ cd kong-plugin-amqp

+    #download the lua rock package
+    $wget [link-pagkage]
+    ```

-1) Create a Dockerfile with the content below.
+2) Create a Dockerfile with the content below.
     ```docker
     FROM kong:2.0